panoply/spx/docs/site/connection.md

 # Usage

 An SPX connection is how the module is initialized.
-Because SPX takes control of your SSR navigation it is recommended that mended which you can By default, the entire `<body></body>`{:.language-html} </code> fragment is replaced upon each navigation.
-You should define a set of `targets[]` whose inner contents change on a per-page basis.Consider leveraging the pre-fetching capabilities for the most optimal performance.
+SPX takes control of your SSR navigation and by default it will swap out the entire `<body></body>`{:.language-html} fragment upon each navigation but you should define a set of `targets[]` whose inner contents change on a per-page basis.
+In addition to targeted replacements, one should consider leveraging the pre-fetching capabilities to ensure the most optimal performance.

 > The typings provided in this package will describe each option in good detail, below are the defaults.
 Settings are optional.